openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 and provides information on what should admin do to retry upgrade.

 1. Deployment with MicroShift 4.13 is running
-1. Admin prepares and stages new commit that includes newer MicroShift, and reboots the device.
+1. Admin prepares and stages new deployment that includes newer MicroShift, and reboots the device.
 1. MicroShift's data exists, but metadata with version is missing, so it is assumed that upgrade is from 4.13.